 Perfect conditions for the worst of the slugs

-Conditions for slug activity and breeding in parts of Victoria and NSW have been ideal, thanks to good rainfall since last spring.
+Conditions for slug activity and breeding throughout the south of Australia have been ideal, thanks to good rainfall since last spring.
 One of the most threatening species is the black-keeled slug.

 Prepare now to protect vulnerable crops such as germinating canola, pulses and pastures.